naviapps/create-nw-react-app/README.md

 npm start
 ```

-If you've previously installed `create-nw-react-app` globally via `npm install -g create-nw-react-app`, we recommend you uninstall the package using `npm uninstall -g create-nw-react-app` to ensure that npx always uses the latest version.
+If you've previously installed `create-nw-react-app` globally via `npm install -g create-nw-react-app`, we recommend you uninstall the package using `npm uninstall -g create-nw-react-app` or `yarn global remove create-nw-react-app` to ensure that npx always uses the latest version.

 _([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f))_

-Then open to see your app or [http://localhost:3000/](http://localhost:3000/) to view it in the browser.<br>
+Then open [http://localhost:3000/](http://localhost:3000/) to see your app.<br>
 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 <p align='center'>